top of page

 We need to agree on how to manage and use our commons assets, and private control of these resources that we all need to survive leads to unhealthy concentrations of power and wealth while also producing disparities in access and benefit for people excluded from decision-making.

-To achieve shared prosperity, we help create conditions that systemically support people's choice and capacity to meet their needs, and address the systemic barriers that people of different racial and ethnic backgrounds face.
+To achieve shared prosperity, we help create conditions that systemically support people's choice and capacity to meet their needs, and address the systemic barriers that people of different identities and backgrounds face.

-People need to work diligently to meet their needs and the needs of their families-that's good for people and society as a whole, but we need to deeply address systemic racism, white supremacy, and anti-blackness to create the conditions for everyone to successfully meet their needs.
+People need to work diligently to meet their needs and the needs of their families-that's good for people and society as a whole, and we need to address barriers like systemic racism, white supremacy, and anti-blackness that prevent everyone from successfully meeting their needs.

 Ecological Sustainability